Jamesits/armbian-embedded/README.md

 * Default credential: username `root` password `1234`
 * It currently does not expand filesystem, so if you result in a filesystem this is larger than the golden image (~1.7GiB), the image generation will fail.
 * We use SHA256 as xz checksum, so Bandizip will complain when unarchiving.
-* We currently only tests Orange Pi One legacy kernel version due to lack of time and money.

 ## Notes